halilozel1903/AdMobApp/README.md

-# AdMob App 📱
+# AdMob 🤑 App 📱

 ![Android](admob.png)

-It is an Android project with AdMob usage and examples. <br>
-There are examples of 3 types of advertisement in our project. <br>
-These ad types are: Banner, Interstitial and Rewarded <br>
-Application is developed using Android Emulator. <br>
+It is an Android project with AdMob usage and examples.
+There are examples of 3 types of advertisement in our project.
+These ad types are: **Banner**, **Interstitial** and **Rewarded**.
+Application is developed using Android Emulator.

 <br>